l0-Regularized Sparse Coding-based Interpretable Network for Multi-Modal Image Fusion: Background

 \subsection{Inverse Fusion Process}

 In DL-based MMIF methods, one line of works \cite{sdnet, emma} considers an inverse fusion process, where the fused image is decomposed into the source images.
 As the quality of the decomposed source images is dependent on the quality of the fused image, constraining them to be similar to the original source images helps enforce the fused image to contain maximum information from the source images.
 However, for the inverse fusion task, \cite{sdnet,emma} used purely DL-based networks where interpretability of the underlying inverse fusion process is absent.
 In our work, we also consider an inverse fusion network named IFNet in the training of our proposed FNet to improve the fused image quality.
-However, unlike other inverse fusion networks, our IFNet is developed based on a novel $\ell_0$ regularized MCSC model.
+However, unlike other inverse fusion networks, our IFNet is derived from a novel $\ell_0$ regularized MCSC model.
 Such a model-based development gives interpretability of the inverse fusion process.
-Incorporating IFNet into the training of FNet significantly improves the performance in the MMIF task.
+Incorporating IFNet into the training of FNet significantly improves the fusion performance.